Paediatric trauma call, 5 minutes.

 Establish your presence

-Stand tall, know your main players by name and establish roles early.
-Those taking an active part stand in front of you and those not involved stand clear and stand behind.
-Be prepared to say, “quiet please!”
+Stand tall, know your main players by name, and establish roles early.
+Those taking an active part stand in front of you, and those not involved stand clear and behind.
+Be prepared to say, “Quiet, please!”
 Be prepared to ask people to leave.
-Expect this, then it won’t phase you.
+Expect this, and then it won’t phase you.

 Establish boundaries early

 Large groups of people are gathering in a small space.
-Before long people start chatting.
+Before long, people start chatting.
 It may be nerves.
 It may be the first time they’ve stood still all day.
 Whatever the reason, you want to clearly establish that the sick child is their priority.
-On the one hand, it is useful team orientation to the resus bay and to each other but on the other, there is crowding.
+On the one hand, it is valuable team orientation to the resus bay and each other, but on the other, there is crowding.
 Have limits to the number of people present and further limit those who aren’t immediately needed.
 Again, have your words chosen ahead of time.
-For example, “Thank you, but if you are here to learn I need you to either be quiet or step out.”
+For example, “Thank you, but if you are here to learn, I need you to either be quiet or step out.”

 The only thing you want to be thinking about when that child arrives is the patient.